Mom's Texas Brownies, Grain Free

 - 3 eggs

-- 1 tsp organic GF vanilla extract.
+- 1 teaspoon organic GF vanilla extract.

-- 1 tsp baking soda
+- 1 ¼ teaspoon baking powder

-- ¼ cup ghee or butter or coconut oil
+- ¼ cup butter

-- ½ tsp organic GF vanilla
+- ½ teaspoon organic GF vanilla

 - In a large metal or ceramic mixing bowl, combine: ½ cup sifted coconut flour and ¾ cup coconut sugar, or low carb sweetener option.
 Mix together thoroughly.
 Set aside.